Man Told His "Child" To Beat Up The Neighbor's Cat

 Here is Leo, the dog, with his toys.

-This two-year-old dog had encounters with cats before, but he got so terrified of their deadly mittens.
+This two-year-old dog had encounters with cats before, but he became terrified of their deadly mittens.

-Thinking that Leo was a kid, and after hearing his encouragement to beat the cats, the pregnant neighbor came to him to reprimand him of his unacceptable statement.
+Thinking that Leo was a child, and after hearing his encouragement to beat the cats, the pregnant neighbor approached him to reprimand him for his unacceptable statement.

 Thankfully, all is well now, and they ended up as friends, exchanging gifts for their pets.